Comcast/weasel/README.md

-A docker image is published for weasel to facilitate use on platforms without a functional go installation and for users that do not wish to compiler it.
+A docker image is published for weasel to facilitate use on platforms without a functional go installation and for users that do not wish to compile it.
 You can get up and going immediately with weasel like this:

     docker run --rm -v $(git rev-parse --show-toplevel 2>/dev/null || pwd):/src licenseweasel/weasel /src